aiidateam/aiida-workgraph/docs/source/migration_from_aiida_core/index.rst

-Migration from AiiDA Core
+Migrating from AiiDA Core to Workgraph
 ===========================================

-This section provides guidance on how to migrate from AiiDA Core to the AiiDA Workgraph framework.
+Learn how to transition your existing workflows from AiiDA Core to the AiiDA Workgraph framework.
+This guide covers key concepts, and practical steps for a seamless migration.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

-   workchain
+   autogen/workchain
+   autogen/error_handlers